getify/You-Dont-Know-JS/types & grammar/ch5.md

 Labeled loops are extremely uncommon, and often frowned upon.
 It's best to avoid them if possible, for example using function calls instead of the loop jumps.
 But there are perhaps some limited cases where they might be useful.
 If you're going to use a labeled-loop jump, make sure to document what you're doing with plenty of comments!

-It's a very common belief that JSON is a proper subset of JS, so a string of JSON (like `{"a":42}` -- notice the quotes around the property name as JSON requires!) is thought to be a valid JavaScript program. **Not true!** Try putting `{"a":42}` into your JS console, and you'll get an error about an unexpected `:`.
+It's a very common belief that JSON is a proper subset of JS, so a string of JSON (like `{"a":42}` -- notice the quotes around the property name as JSON requires!) is thought to be a valid JavaScript program. **Not true!** Try putting `{"a":42}` into your JS console, and you'll get an error.

 That's because statement labels cannot have quotes around them, so `"a"` is not a valid label, and thus `:` can't come right after it.